Manage cases in a simple, accessible and efficient way

 Later, I moved Sketch designs into prototype code.
 This took time to ramp up but once I did, it was very fast to prototype new features.

-Presenting an interactive, realistic user experience helped to spot usability failures within the service and ensured user needs were at the center of every design decision.
+Presenting an interactive, realistic user experience helped to spot usability failures within the service and ensured user needs were at the centre of every design decision.

 Research and analysis